CompadDev01/CompadDev01/README.md

 ### Intern History
 All the interns who have worked here!

-`Credits to all the other inters before | Feb 05 2024`
+`Credits to all the other interns before | Feb 05 2024`

 ```
 ROC van Twente | Software Developer